How To Grow Sweet Peppers

 Your sweet pepper plants crave intense sunlight to produce an abundance of fruit, so this is vital to provide them with the ideal amount of direct sun.

-Also Read: Shade Garden Ideas
+Also Read: Patio Pergola Ideas

 Aim for at least six hours of direct sunlight daily, as this will boost sunlight intensity and promote healthy growth.
 Consider the window orientation in your growing space, as south-facing windows receive the most intense sunlight.